banner svg (1)

 What is project-based learning?

 Project-based learning (PBL) is a teaching method that enables children to gain useful knowledge and skills by engaging and actively exploring real-world problems and creating solutions.
-The goal of using this approach is to promote the development of cognitive skills, such as critical thinking, problem-solving, and logical reasoning, and social-emotional skills, such as social awareness, teamwork, and self-management.
+The goal of using this approach is to promote the development of cognitive skills, such as critical thinking, problem-solving, and logical reasoning, and social-emotional skills, such as social awareness, teamwork, and self-regulation.
 Project-based learning fuses critical thinking and creativity with collaboration and communication so children acquire deep knowledge on the selected topic or content.

 seven essential characteristics of project based learning